WangWuxiucheng/wangwuxiucheng.github.io/index.md

 My research focuses on optoelectronics and silicon photonics, particularly in optical phased array (OPA).
 My work include a broad spectrum of studies, such as **photonic integrated device/circuit design**, **electronic peripheral design**, **circuit and system level control, automation and optimization**, and **free-space optical communication**.
 My research contributions have been recognized and presented at world-renowned, peer-reviewed conferences and journals such as CLEO, IPC, GFP, and OE.

-*<span style="color:red">I am actively seeking full-time engineer roles in industry.
+*<span style="color:red">I am actively seeking full-time technical roles in industry.
 Please feel free to reach out if you have opportunities or would like to connect!</span>*

 ### Education